Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 Alternatively, videos and images obtained from the Internet offer a rich and diverse source of human motion data, including athletic performances, artistic dances, or daily chores.
-However, compared to the aforementioned data sources, motion extracted from internet data is usually of lower quality, containing noise, jittery, and non-physical artifacts due to occlusion and motion blurs.
+However, motion extracted from internet data is usually of lower quality, containing noise, jittery, and non-physical artifacts due to occlusion and motion blurs.
 Therefore, the reconstruction of accurate 3D human poses from 2D data remains an active research topic in the computer vision community.

 Animation is also a widely explored approach to obtaining human motion data.
-Although animation is effective in designing expressive motions for virtual human characters, the process often requires the use of sophisticated animation tools by professional animators~\cite{VarinThesis}, which makes it less scalable than motion capture or Internet videos.
-To address this limitation, researchers have been pursuing \textit{motion generation}, leveraging human data to generate diverse and realistic motions; see a comprehensive survey in~\cite{Motion_Generation_Survey}.
-Our focus here is on training IL policies to generate \textit{physically plausible} actions that achieve the motions demonstrated in human data.
+Although the approach is effective in designing expressive motions for virtual human characters, the process often requires the use of sophisticated animation tools by professional animators~\cite{VarinThesis}, which makes it less scalable than motion capture or Internet videos.
+To address this limitation, researchers have been pursuing \textit{motion generation}, leveraging human data to generate diverse and realistic motions.
+Recent advances in generative models, particularly diffusion-based approaches for video generation such as Sora~\cite{sora} and Stable Video Diffusion~\cite{blattmann2023stable}, have significantly propelled progress in motion generation.
+A comprehensive survey~\cite{Motion_Generation_Survey} highlights the impressive capability of these models to generate realistic human motions.
+However, our focus here is training IL policies to generate \textit{physically plausible} actions that achieve the motions demonstrated in human data.
 The training pipeline is shown in Fig.~\ref{fig:learn_from_human}.